helpbuttons/hb-docs/docs/English/7pages.md

 ![Home hero](../images/screencaps/1_home_a.jpg)

-The top of the home page shows the network's name, tagline, and background image — all set by the admin.
+The top of the home page shows the network's name, tagline, and background image — all set by the coordinator.
 Three main actions are always visible: **Explore**, **Publish**, and **Share**.
 Below the hero, a summary card shows how many buttons and users are active, followed by all available button types as quick-access chips.

 ![Home tags and info](../images/screencaps/1_home.jpg)

-Scrolling down reveals the most-used tags across the network (useful for discovering what topics are active), the admin's curated list of recommended tags, and a section showing the administrators and assistance contacts.
+Scrolling down reveals the most-used tags across the network (useful for discovering what topics are active), the coordinator's curated list of recommended tags, and a section showing the coordinators and assistance contacts.
 First-time visitors use this page to understand what the community is about before registering.

 ---